-When a garden earwig population gets out of control to the extent that they start devouring your plants, you need to trap them.
+When a garden earwig population gets out of control to the extent that they start devouring your plants, you must trap them.

 The same control techniques for slugs and snails work for earwigs too.

-Beer traps, dampened cardboard on top of your mulch, or damp wood logs.
+Beer traps dampened cardboard on your mulch or damp wood logs.
 Either drown them in beer traps or bait them with moistened wood or cardboard.

 Earwigs are nocturnal feeders that’ll eat your pepper plants at night.

-Lay some moist cardboard on top of your mulch or on the soil overnight, then in the morning, whatever earwigs are latched onto the cardboard, drop them into a bucket of soapy water to drown them.
+Lay some moist cardboard on top of your mulch or on the soil overnight, then in the morning, drop whatever earwigs are latched onto the cardboard into a bucket of soapy water to drown them.